xorxornop/ObscurCore/README.md

 ### Key agreements ###

 Please note that currently, perfect-forward-secrecy ECDH algorithms (such as 3-pass Full Unified Model; UM3) are not implemented.
 Sorry!
-Work has started on implementing the *Axolotl Ratchet* for another manifest cryptography scheme.

 There are, however, implemented UM1-type agreements, which provide unilateral forward secrecy - which is much better than nothing.

 J-PAKE password-authenticated key agreement is also available, using ECC instead of DSA, making for very secure and fast agreements.

-Elliptic curves provided are from the Brainpool Consortium and SEC2 (secp and sect curves; also called NIST curves).
+Elliptic curves provided are from the Brainpool Consortium, SEC2 (secp and sect curves; also called NIST curves), and Daniel J. Bernstein.
 These are the most popular choices.

 Creating keys: